larryhastings/big/README.md

 <dl><dd>

 Uppercase the first character of every word in `s`.
-Leave the other letters alone.  s should be `str` or `bytes`.
+Leave the other letters alone.  `s` should be `str` or `bytes`.

 (For the purposes of this algorithm, words are any contiguous run of non-whitespace characters.)

-Capitalize the letter after an apostrophe if
+This function will also capitalize the letter after an apostrophe if the apostrophe

+  * is immediately after whitespace, or
-* the apostrophe is after whitespace or a left parenthesis character (`'('`) (or is the first letter of the string), or
+  * is immediately after a left parenthesis character (`'('`), or
+  * is the first letter of the string, or
-* if the apostrophe is after a letter O or D, and that O or D is after whitespace (or is the first letter of the string).
-The O or D here will also be capitalized.
+  * is immediately after a letter O or D, when that O or D
+      * is after whitespace, or
+      * is the first letter of the string.

+In this last case, the O or D will also be capitalized.

+Finally, this function will capitalize the letter after a quote mark if the quote mark

+* is after whitespace, or
+* is the first letter of a string.

-The first rule handles internally quoted strings:
+All these rules mean `gently_title` correctly handles internally quoted strings:

 ```
     He Said 'No I Did Not'
 ```

-and contractions that start with an apostrophe
+and contractions that start with an apostrophe:

 ```
     'Twas The Night Before Christmas
 ```

-The second rule handles certain Irish, French, and Italian names.
+as well as certain Irish, French, and Italian names:

 ```
     Peter O'Toole
     Lord D'Arcy
 ```

-Capitalize the letter after a quote mark if the quote mark is after whitespace (or is the first letter of a string).

 A run of consecutive apostrophes and/or quote marks is considered one quote mark for